Isotopic signature: Lead isotopes

 Lead consists of four stable isotopes: 204Pb, 206Pb, 207Pb, and 208Pb.
 Local variations in uranium/thorium/lead content cause a wide location-specific variation of isotopic ratios for lead from different localities.
 Lead emitted to the atmosphere by industrial processes has an isotopic composition different from lead in minerals.
 Combustion of gasoline with tetraethyllead additive led to formation of ubiquitous micrometer-sized lead-rich particulates in car exhaust smoke; especially in urban areas the man-made lead particles are much more common than natural ones.
 The differences in isotopic content in particles found in objects can be used for approximate geolocation of the object's origin.

 Radioactive isotopes

+The 14C isotope is important in distinguishing between materials made from modern sources of carbon and ancient sources of carbon.
+Cosmic rays transform 14N to radioactive 14C, which subsequently decays over the course of tens of thousands of years.
+Shielded from cosmic radiation underground, fossil fuels like coal or petroleum exhibit 14C levels below detectable limits.
+However, carbon circulating in the surface biosphere maintains a measurable amount of 14C.
+Thus, materials synthesized from fossil fuel sources can be differentiated from those made with modern materials by the absence/presence of 14C.
+Federal regulators use this technique to encourage and monitor the incorporation of renewable biofeedstocks into transportation fuels.

 Hot particles, radioactive particles of nuclear fallout and radioactive waste, also exhibit distinct isotopic signatures.
 Their radionuclide composition (and thus their age and origin) can be determined by mass spectrometry or by gamma spectrometry.
 For example, particles generated by a nuclear blast contain detectable amounts of 60Co and 152Eu.
 The Chernobyl accident did not release these particles but did release 125Sb and 144Ce.
 Particles from underwater bursts will consist mostly of irradiated sea salts.
 Ratios of 152Eu/155Eu, 154Eu/155Eu, and 238Pu/239Pu are also different for fusion and fission nuclear weapons, which allows identification of hot particles of unknown origin.